-A. Quarterly Progress Reports
+Progress Reports

-Grantees will submit progress reports to the BSCC in a format prescribed by the outside evaluator in consultation with the BSCC and the OSPD.
-Questions about the Quarterly Progress Reports shall be directed to the outside evaluator and the BSCC.
+Grantees will submit progress reports to the outside evaluator in consultation with the BSCC and the OSPD.
+Questions about the Progress Reports shall be directed to the outside evaluator and the BSCC.
 These reports, which will describe progress made on program objectives and include required data, shall be submitted according to the following schedule: